alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Almost all known languages have at least a few vowels, so that we can infer that their appearance happened before the last diaspora at around 70 ~ 50 kya.
+We will suppose that it did not happen much earlier than that.

 ### The Monosyllabic Explosion